xgbuils/iterum/doc/API_static_functions.md

-# Functions
+# Static Functions

-## compose (...generators)
+## Iterum.compose (...generators)

 A generator is a function that returns an iterator.
-Then, given a list of generators as parameters, `compose` returns a new generator that is the composition of its.
+Then, given a list of generators as parameters, `Iterum.compose` returns a new generator that is the composition of its.

 ### Examples:
 ``` javascript